Skip to content

 • Sterile, gel-soaked — cools on contact and shields against contamination

-• Under $10 per single; easy to stage in every kit, drawer, and vehicle
+• Under the listed price per single; easy to stage in every kit, drawer, and vehicle

 • Water-Jel brand pedigree in gel burn dressings